fawnoculus/NTM-Fabric/docs/Description.md

 Mod Description for Modrinth & Curseforge, just copy everything bellow & change modrinth links to Curseforge Links for Curseforge:
+(this is for future me when this mod is released on Modrinth/Curseforge)

 # NTM-Fabric
 ## About